JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “Why are you doing that?”
 I asked as the screen door slowly slid open.
 Marc joined Andrew and both quietly laughed as they looked at me and looked inside the apartment.

 “Come on in Jack… Don’t worry.”
 Andrew whispered with a muffled giggle as he stood inside the terrace entrance.
-I shook my head from left to right as if to say “No…” in that slow, subtle, subconscous way that you shake your head when you don’t realize you are saying “No…” and slowly backed away from the terrace.
+I shook my head from left to right as if to say “No…” in that slow, subtle, subconscious way that you shake your head when you don’t realize you are saying “No…” and slowly backed away from the terrace.

 As I backed away I veered to the side to take a peek into the window they just peered into.